Practitioner Fellowship Program

 2012 Kalmanovitz Practitioner Fellows

 Erik Forman has been active in groundbreaking solidarity unionism campaigns at Starbucks and Jimmy John’s as a member of the Industrial Workers of the World.
 As a labor educator, he has led workshops and trainings on contemporary syndicalist praxis in 22 countries.
-At the Kalmanovitz Initiative for Labor at the Working Poor, Forman conducted research on union organizing and power strategies for the food service and retail sectors.
+At the Kalmanovitz Initiative, Forman conducted research on union organizing and power strategies for the food service and retail sectors.
 His research on union renewal has now taken him to Montréal, where he is developing a student unionism organizing manual based on the successful Quebec student strikes of 2005 and 2012.
 He studied critical theory at Macalester College.
 You can follow him on twitter @_erikforman.

 Joe Uehlein was elected Secretary-Treasurer of the AFL-CIO’s Industrial Division, and served as Director of the AFL-CIO Center for Strategic Campaigns before starting the Labor Network for a Sustainable Future.
 Joe’s work has explored ways to bring the labor and environmental movements together, and as a Practitioner Fellow he examined the ways that labor can help build a sustainable future for the planet while addressing workers’ economic concerns.